gchq/Palisade-examples/performance/README.md

 * If running the performance tests repeatedly, the above command can be sped up to the default configuration of:
   `java -jar -Dspring.profiles.active=example-perf services-manager/target/services-manager-*-exec.jar`
-* If the palisade services are also still running, the above command can be sped up again to exclude starting the already-running services:
+* If the Palisade services are also still running, the above command can be sped up again to exclude starting the already-running services:
   `java -jar -Dspring.profiles.active=example-perf services-manager/target/services-manager-*-exec.jar --manager.schedule=performance-test-task`
   Or run just the performance-test manually as below...